enel-gdh-educational/katacoda-scenarios/docker/part1/step2.md

 Now it's time to create our own images and containers.
 To create a custom image we need to define a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

+All comands have this format: `INSTRUCTION arguments`.
+The instruction is not case-sensitive.
+However, convention is for them to be UPPERCASE to distinguish them from arguments more easily.
+Docker runs instructions in a Dockerfile in order.

+## Build our image

 Let's start with the simple Dockerfile that you can find in /root/project/step2/Dockerfile.

-`FROM alpine:latest` is an instruction that specifies the base image.
+The first line we find is `FROM alpine:latest`.
+FROM is an instruction that specifies the base image.

+Usage: `FROM [--platform=<platform>] <image>[:<tag>] [AS <name>]`

+The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+As such, a valid Dockerfile must start with a FROM instruction.
+The optional --platform flag can be used to specify the platform of the image in case FROM references a multi-platform image.
+For example, linux/amd64, linux/arm64, or windows/amd64.

 Docker starts from this to build our own image putting some other layers on it.
 Usually the application and his dependencies are added to a base image.
 Base images can be retrieved from DockerHub, from another registries (public or private) or build from another file and used as base.
 The ":latest" represents the version of the image.

-`ENTRYPOINT [ "echo", "Hello, World!" ]` The ENTRYPOINT instruction specifies the executable program that will be executed in the container.
+Next line is `ENTRYPOINT [ "echo", "Hello, World!" ]`

+The ENTRYPOINT instruction specifies the executable program that will be executed in the container.
 His syntax is `ENTRYPOINT [ "command", "param1", "param2", ...]`.
 Usually a Dockerfile starts with FROM instruction and end with an ENTRYPOINT.

 Once we wrote our Dockerfile, we can build our image.
 To do this, use the `docker build` command.

+Usage: `docker build [OPTIONS] PATH | URL `

 Run:
 `cd /root/project/step2 && docker build -t my-hello:latest .`{{execute}}

 The `-t` allows us to tag the image with a name and a version (tag).
 In this case we called our image "my-hello" and tagged as "latest" version.
 If you don't specify a tag, the "latest" is the default.
 After this option, we must specify the context.
+A build’s context is the set of files located in the specified `PATH` or `URL`.
 In this case we moved in the same directory of the Dockerfile, so we use "." context.

 Now check that the new image is available with `docker images`{{execute}}